Idea1000/flashcard-js/readme.md

 The API handles:
 - authentication and authorization
-- public and private collections
+- public, private and draw collections
 - flashcard revision logic
 - admin-only user management

-No frontend is required.
+No frontend is included.
 This project focuses exclusively on backend architecture.

 ---